Emails to blog subscribers should be sent in HTML

 Most of our other emails are sent in HTML format.
 I think it was an oversight that this one was not included.
 Let's correct that for 1.7.18.
 I think that'll probably be enough to solve the problem, but if it's not, we'll come back and consider your suggestion of moving the post link to the top of the notification.

-#2 Updated by Raymond Hoh over 4 years ago
+#2 Updated by Raymond Hoh about 5 years ago

 Most of our other emails are sent in HTML format.
 I think it was an oversight that this one was not included.